VulnBook/Database-Description/Features.md

 ## Vulnerabilities
 - CORS
 - CSRF
-- Web Socket
+- Web Socket (Planned)
-- JWT attack (manipulate req header)
+- JWT attack (jwt placed in req header, used for authentication-authorization, can be manipulated)

 ## Database